Al Qaeda group vows to attack Syrian rebels, opposition leaders

 It was impossible to verify the authenticity of the statement, but it was widely cited on Islamist social networks on the Internet.

-More than 274 people have been killed in the rebel infighting since Friday, according to the Observatory.

-Reporting by Erika Solomon; Additional reporting by Alexander Dziadosz; Editing by Will Waterman
+More than 274 people have been killed in the rebel infighting since Friday, according to the Syrian Observatory for Human Rights, an opposition monitoring group.
+(Reporting by Erika Solomon; Editing by Will Waterman)